phunc20/python/miniconda/README.md

 # create an empty env called `sociald`
 conda create -n sociald
+# As of 2020/12/31, conda3's default python environment is python3.7
+# To install an env with python3.6, do as follows
+conda create -n py3.6 python=3.6

 # search for packages
 conda search opencv
-# install a package
-conda install -n tf2 jupyterlab  # Here, assume the env name is "tf2"
+# install a package  # Here, assume the env name is "tf2"
+conda install -n tf2 jupyterlab
 # Use -y in situations where you cannot confirm by typing into stdout, e.g. in a jupyter cell:
 conda install -n tf2 matplotlib -y